HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 They are imprisoned until death, and their lives cannot get worse . . . or so they think.
 But when an unlikely alliance forms against their captors, the reformers risk losing what little comforts they possess.

-Life Prison is a speculative fiction series about male desire and determination in nineteenth-century prisons.
+Life Prison is an alternate history series on friendship, romance, and rebellion in nineteenth-century prisons.

 The series is part of the Turn-of-the-Century